EvalRot/scscanner/docs/ARCHITECTURE.md

     Name() string
     Process(ctx context.Context, deps Deps, t Target, base *httpx.Response) error
 }

+// Optional: modules can adjust the Target and/or provide a module-specific
+// baseline before Process is invoked. type Preprocessor interface {
+    Preprocess(ctx context.Context, deps Deps, t Target, base *httpx.Response) (Target, *httpx.Response, error)
+}

+// Optional: modules can provide their own payload source. type PayloadProvider interface {
+    Payloads() *payload.Source
+}
 ```

-### Per‑URL Streaming with a Shared Baseline
+### Per‑URL Streaming with Baselines
 - The engine reads the target list in a streaming fashion (line by line) via `iterateTargets`.
 - For each `Target`, the engine:
-  1) Normalizes the path, 2) performs exactly one canonical base request using `httpx.Client.Do(baseURL, path)`, then 3) calls each enabled module’s `Process` with that base.
+  1) Normalizes the path (preserves query from URL lists), 2) performs one canonical base request using `httpx.Client.Do(baseURL, path)`, 3) for each module, optionally runs `Preprocess` to adjust the Target and/or baseline, and 4) calls `Process`.
-- Modules reuse the same base response for comparisons and send their own payload requests as needed.
+- Modules typically reuse the engine baseline; modules that implement `Preprocess` may substitute a module-specific baseline.
-- After all modules finish for the current target, the baseline is discarded and the engine proceeds to the next target.
-Memory usage stays low.
+- After all modules finish for the current target, baselines are discarded and the engine proceeds to the next target.

 ## HTTP Client (`internal/httpx`)
 - Preserves raw traversal sequences by setting `Request.URL.Opaque`.